aendeavor/i3buntu/INSTALL.md

 ### Instructions

 To get things started, get the [_Ubuntu_ Server ISO](https://ubuntu.com/download/server) and install it.
-Ensure that `wget`, `cmake`, `rsync` and `unzip` are installed; they should already be installed.
+Ensure that `wget` and `cmake` are installed. `rsync` ought to work too.
 It is recommended to update your system beforehand.

 ``` BASH
 # obligatory